 How We Helped

 In 2010, WMF funded the creation of a comprehensive conservation plan for Keneseth Eliyahoo Synagogue.
 This plan addresses structural and architectural integrity as well as the restoration of historic finishes and stained glass.
-WMF is currently working with a local conservator to restore the synagogue’s nineteenth-century stained glass windows.
-This project will address cracks, lead fatigue, rusting, and the buildup of years of particulate matter.
+This project will adopt the same fixing methodology to deal with cracks, lead fatigue, and rusting, aiming to recover the most striking decorative feature of the synagogue.

 Why It Matters